Back to all guides

 Expert variations to try later

-Once the plain version works, the same structure can become a top bookmark, a side tab, a closure clip for a folded page, a two-sided decorative clip, a small pocket clip, or a clip with one thin dangle.
-Keep the base rule the same: the sleeve stays flat, the channel stays clean, and the page edge is not forced.
+Once the plain version works, the same structure can become a top bookmark, side tab, folded-page closure, two-sided decorative clip, micro-pocket, or clip with one thin dangle.

 Top bookmark Clip over the top edge of the page and let a small tab peek up.
 Best for a page marker or temporary note.